 Pro: Full suspension bikes are more versatile.

 There are some technical terrains a hardtail bike simply can’t go through.
 While pro downhill trails usually require more flow than jumping over stuff, an average trail will be mixed with all kinds of obstacles.
 Full suspension bikes will make it easier to go over bigger rocks, steps, and jumps.
 No matter what is ahead of you, with a full-suspension bike, you can be sure you can make it through.

 To some extent, this can be described as a pro or a con.
 Depending on your goals, you might want it to be more difficult.
 Although, generally, people want to get better results and be better equipped to do so.
 That means full suspension bikes being easier to ride is a big plus for most mountain bikers.

 The only real con when we talk about downhill riding is the price tag.
 A proper downhill or at least all-mountain type of bicycle is quite expensive.
-We are looking at prices from $3000 and above.
-For most people that is more than what they want to spend before they even tried downhill mountain biking.
+We are looking at prices from $3,000 and above.

 Will Riding a Hardtail Downhill Make You a Better Mountain Biker?

 Absolutely, riding a hardtail bike on a downhill trail will make you a far more skilled rider.
 You push yourself to adjust and learn to understand the terrain and make more intelligent decisions riding downhill.
 You force your abilities to grow.